GDSC-DJU/24SolChl_CoolFridge/README.md

+## 👨‍👨‍👦‍👦 Participants
- ## 👨‍👨‍👦‍👦 Member of GDSC Daejeon University
+> Members of GDSC Daejeon University
 - **김성연 (Seongyeon Kim)**
 - **박재현 (Jaehyeon Park)**
 - **채민기 (Mingi Chae)**
 - **김영민 (Youngmin Kim)**

 ## 🖌 Introduction
 With the increase in single-person households these days, more people are cooking for themselves.
 Consequently, there's been a rise in the amount of food waste generated. **Recognizing that poor management of food inventory is a major cause of food waste**, our team developed an app called "CoolFridge".

 The CoolFridge app provides features for managing food inventory and recommending recipes based on the ingredients currently available.
 This allows **efficient inventory management**  and enables users to consume ingredients using recipes recommended by AI.
 Through these functions, we can **reduce food waste** and take a step towards creating a more sustainable planet